 Paris is a city in Henry County, Tennessee, 86 miles northwest of Nashville, on a fork of the West Sandy River and the Tennessee River.
 As of the 2010 census, the city had a total population of 10,156.
 It is the county seat of Henry County.

 The median income in Paris comes in at $33,743 and the median home value is $89,700 for 2019.

 LaFollette is a city in Campbell County, Tennessee, United States.
 Its population was 7,456 at the 2010 census, with an estimated population in 2014 of 7,131.
 It is the principal city of the LaFollette, Tennessee Micropolitan Statistical Area, which includes all of Campbell County, and is a component of the Knoxville-Sevierville-La Follette Combined Statistical Area.
 While the city’s official spelling is one word -after its founders, Harvey Marion LaFollette and his younger brother Grant LaFollette-several federal agencies spell the city’s name with two words.

 The median income in La Follette comes in at $27,819 and the median home value is $59,600 for 2019.

 There You Have It Mr. Or Mrs. Tennessee Cheapskate

-If you’re looking at the cost of living numbers in Tennessee, this is an accurate list of the cheapest places to call home.
+If you’re looking at the cost of living numbers in Tennessee, this is an accurate list of the most affordable places to live in tennessee for 2019.

 Here’s a look at the most expensive cities in Tennessee according to the data: